 Divorces

-Divorce scenarios can be tricky depending on what’s needed which is why we made it an entire section in the Financial Advisers Mortgage Cheat Sheet.
-For example, Fannie/Freddie want a minimum of 6 months of alimony/child support payments being received before they’ll consider allowing that income which means someone could be homeless for months after.
-Truthfully the guidelines call for 12 months of receipt but 6 months can be considered.
-Moreover, those payments better come in like clockwork otherwise there’s no chance of using that income.
+Divorce scenarios can be tricky, which is why we’ve dedicated an entire section to them in the Financial Advisers Mortgage Cheat Sheet.
+For instance, Fannie Mae and Freddie Mac require a minimum of 6 months of alimony or child support payments before they’ll consider allowing that income.
+This means someone could be left without support for months after a divorce.

 Separations & Rule 11

-If someone is in the midst of a divorce a Rule 11 separation agreement can exonerate a borrower from certain liabilities.
-It should be noted that if the divorce isn’t finalized by the time someone closes on loan AND they don’t have a Rule 11 agreement, the soon-to-be ex-spouse will need to sign title docs.
-This isn’t a big deal (assuming all parties are willing to play nice) because the divorce decree can award the new home and loan to the proper owner.
+If someone is in the midst of a divorce, a Rule 11 separation agreement can be useful.
+This agreement can absolve a borrower from certain liabilities.
+However, if the divorce isn’t finalized by the time someone closes on a loan and they don’t have a Rule 11 agreement, the soon-to-be ex-spouse will need to sign the title documents.
+This usually isn’t a major issue, assuming all parties are cooperative, as the divorce decree can award the new home and loan to the rightful owner.

 Ex’s Concern

-The major concern with a soon-to-be ex-spouse would be if they are on the loan.
-While a divorce decree supersedes the note’s financial obligation, the mortgage will continue to report on the Ex’s credit until the loan is paid in full.
-This means that years down the road if the note’s owner misses a mortgage payment, that derogatory credit will be reported and negatively impact the Ex’s scores.
+A major concern with a soon-to-be ex-spouse is if they are on the loan.
+While a divorce decree supersedes the financial obligation of the note, the mortgage will continue to impact the ex’s credit until the loan is paid off.

 Mark Pfeiffer